jfnavarro/st_pipeline/README.md

 **License**

-The ST pipeline is open source under the BSD license which means that you can use it, change it and re-distribute but you must always refer to our license (see LICENSE and AUTHORS).
+The ST pipeline is open source under the MIT license which means that you can use it, change it and re-distribute but you must always refer to our license (see LICENSE and AUTHORS).

 **Dependencies**